(More than) Ten Questions with Jeffrey Lewis (at Reverb on Tuesday w/David Nance)…

 Those sketches you did for your box sets are just fantastic.

 That was a very fun insane project that was a huge amount of work.
-Those are basically are like how fast can I crank out 500 drawings without thinking about it at all.
-I don’t know if I would do that again but it seemed like a good idea at the time.
+Those basically are like ‘how fast can I crank out 500 drawings without thinking about it at all?’
+I don’t know if I would do that again, but it seemed like a good idea at the time.

 Are you working on new material now?
-Are we going to hear any new stuff on this when you play in Omaha?
+Are we going to hear any new stuff when you play in Omaha?

 I’ll definitely be trying some new stuff.
 I’m one of those people that feels like just because I wrote a song doesn’t mean that it’s really worth people hearing.
-Right now I have a pile of maybe about 25 new songs but of those there’s maybe might be four or five that I actually consider contenders that I might start doing something with.
+Right now I have a pile of maybe about 25 new songs, but of those there’s maybe four or five that I actually consider contenders I might start doing something with.

-I do want to ask you one last question which is, which I ask everybody as part of that is what stories have you heard about Omaha, Nebraska.
+I do want to ask you one last question, which I ask everybody: What stories have you heard about Omaha, Nebraska?

 It’s also an interesting part of the country for me to play.
 I don’t get to play there that often.
-I mean considering how many times I’ve played Chicago or San Francisco or something I’ve probably played Omaha only like maybe three times or something like that.
+I mean considering how many times I’ve played Chicago or San Francisco or something, I’ve probably played Omaha only like maybe three times.
 It’s kind of cool to have a chance to get back there.

 Jeffrey Lewis and Los Bolts play with David Nance Tuesday, Nov.
 15, at Reverb Lounge, 6121 Military Ave.
 Tickets are $8, showtime is 9 p.m.
 For more information, go to onepercentproductions.com.